ncaccia/full-stack-open/README.md

-          notes | GET | fetches all resources in the collection notes | POST | creates a new resource based on the request data notes/10 | DELETE | removes the identified resource notes/10 | PUT | replaces the entire identified resource with the request data notes/10 | PATCH | replaces a part of the identified resource with the request data
+          notes | GET | fetches all resources in the collection notes | POST | creates a new resource based on the request data notes/10 | DELETE | removes the identified resource notes/10 | PUT | modifies a record's information and creates a new record if one is not available. notes/10 | PATCH | updates a resource without sending the entire body in the request.
         - [Route params](http://expressjs.com/en/guide/routing.html#route-parameters) --> using the colon syntax`:`
         - for bar request, we can add special methods to the response:
           - [.status(400)](https://expressjs.com/en/4x/api.html#res.status) => Sets the HTTP status for the response